Five Ways to Reduce Website Content Bloat

 Whenever adding a new page to the sitemap, it’s important to consider whether or not it’s addressing a real, demonstrated need from users.
 As much as possible, avoid adding pages or content that doesn’t help users carry out a key task.

 Before adding a new page, be sure to take a look around and make sure that there isn’t already similar information on the site.
-If the content is already there, consider making revisions, or if the content is related, it may make sense to add the new content to an existing page rather than a new one, to avoid bloating the menu.
+If the content is already there, consider making revisions instead of adding a page.